 A variety of tools are utilized, including sound-editing software, custom OpenType features, handwriting samples, voice recordings, a Speak and Spell, CSS3 animation and Craigslist’s Missed Connections.
 This work has been recognized in the pages of Print and Communications Arts, and online at UnBeige, Typographica, I Love Typography, Typedia, and Design Observer, among many others.

-I am a member (and SUNY New Paltz Student Group Faculty Advisor) of AIGA, and the Type Directors Club of New York.
+I am a member (and SUNY New Paltz Student Group Faculty Advisor) of AIGA, and the Type Directors Club.

 @fontnerd | hello [at] amypapaelias [dot] com